hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 find . -name '*.zip'-exec unzip {} \；
 ```

-the following warning might come, [N] is priority:
+the following warning might come, choose "N":
 ```
 #replace readme.html? [y]es, [n]o, [A]ll, [N]one, [r]ename:
 ```

-## Hologres Initialization
+## Hologres Activation

-Let's connect Hologres with the following script.
+Let's connect to Hologres via psql with the following command..

 ```
-PGPASSWORD=[password] psql -U [username] -h [host] -p [port] -d [database]
+PGPASSWORD=<password> psql -U <username> -h <ip> -p <port> -d <database>
 ```

 Now you have landed Hologres successfully.

-Let's check the database in Hologres and if nothing goes wrong there shoud be no database.
+Let's check the database in Hologres and there shoud be no database by default.

 ```
 \l